bytecodealliance/wasmtime/docs/langref.rst

     Allocate a stack slot in the preamble.

-    If no alignment is specified, Cretonne will pick an appropriate alignment for the stack slot based on its size and access patterns.
+    If no alignment is specified, Cranelift will pick an appropriate alignment for the stack slot based on its size and access patterns.

     :arg Bytes: Stack slot size on bytes.